eliableon/bitsy-project/README.md

 Title: At Night Trapped

-Description: You're taking the best nap of your life.
-A nap that felt too good to take at a moment like this...
-You immediately wake up and noticed you slept through your class.
-The class started 5 hours ago and you realized that the building might be closed.
-You get up and you tried opening the door to the classroom to exit but it was locked...
-Knowing you had to be home by 10pm, you have the escape the College by finding keys to exit your way out of the college.
+Description: You're Din Djarin, A mandolorian who was sent to complete a guest on capturing a very important 50 year old asset.
+After going through some tuff obstacles you realize the 50 year old asset was just a child and you decide to not return him to the empire.
+Now you must escape the place safely wihtout the child being captured.